 Which also means that Russia must give up Assad while America must give up democracy (and the influence it would gain) in Syria.
 Both are bitter pills to swallow; both will have to be swallowed.
 Russia will doubtless end up being the dominant power in Syria, but that won’t be saying much; Moscow won’t be springing for reconstruction funds anytime soon.
 A post-Assad Russian ally will cling to the shores of the Mediterranean, but cling will certainly be the right word.

 No one has the power to impose peace through force on their own, not even the superpower.
 No one particularly wants to either.
 They can squabble another five years and depopulate Syria that much more or they can accept the geopolitical reality of Syria and find solutions now.
 The outcome will be broadly similar, just with move graves underneath it.

-This article originally appeared at Geopolitics Made Super, September 21, 2016.
+This story originally appeared at Geopolitics Made Super, September 21, 2016.